almende/eve/implementations/java/configuration.md

 ## Accessing configuration properties {#accessing_configuration_properties}

-All configuration properties can be accessed by the agents via their agent factory.
+All configuration properties can be accessed by the agents via their agent host.
 If an agent needs specific properties, for example some database configuration, these properties can be stored in the configuration file of Eve.